smartpricing/agentnet/README.md

 ### Session State Management

-The SmartAgent framework provides robust session management for maintaining state across conversations and agent interactions:
+The Agentnet framework provides robust session management for maintaining state across conversations and agent interactions:

 ```javascript
 // Creating a message with session information